May Lee-Yang

-May Lee-Yang, also known as May Lee (RPA: Mev Lis Yaj, Pahawh: 𖬉𖬦 𖬃𖬰𖬞 𖬖𖬰𖬤), is a Hmong American playwright, poet, prose writer, performance artist and community activist in Saint Paul, Minnesota, United States.
+May Lee-Yang, also known as May Lee (RPA: Maiv Lis Yaj, Pahawh: 𖬉𖬦 𖬃𖬰𖬞 𖬖𖬰𖬤), is a Hmong American playwright, poet, prose writer, performance artist and community activist in Saint Paul, Minnesota, United States.
+According to her poem, "How I Lost My Name," her full name in Hmong is Maiv Muam Nkauj Lig Lis" and was changed over the years to make it easier for others to say.
 She was born in Ban Vinai Refugee Camp in Thailand and moved to Minnesota as a child with her family.

-She is also the executive director of the non-profit organization Hmong Arts Connection.
+Her work as expanded to co-creating the web series, Hmong Organization, co-founding Funny Asian Women Kollective (F.A.W.K.), and in, 2024, she created Mayhem Games, a board game company.

 Theater

-Her theater-based works include Confessions of a Lazy Hmong Woman, Sia(b), Ten Reasons Why I'd Be a Bad Porn Star, Stir-Fried Pop Culture, and The Child's House.
+Her theater-based works include The Korean Drama Addict's Guide to Losing Your Virginity, Confessions of a Lazy Hmong Woman, Sia(b), Ten Reasons Why I'd Be a Bad Porn Star, Stir-Fried Pop Culture, and The Child's House, and Hmong-Lao Friendship Play OR Lao-Hmong Friendship, co-written and co-performed with Saymoukda Duanphouxay Vongsay.
 Her work has been produced through Mu Performing Arts, the Center for Hmong Art and Talent (CHAT), Out North Theater, Kaotic Good Productions, Intermedia Arts, and the Minnesota Fringe Festival as well as toured to various locations around the Midwest.

+In 2014, she co-created Letters to Our Grandchildren, a theater and documentary project in collaboration with Hmong elders.

+In 2017, she wrote a series of short radio plays called The Bad Hmong Girl Theater Project, which aired on Hmong FM/KFAI Radio.

+Sia(b) was printed in the anthology Asian American Plays for a New Generation (edited by Josephine Lee, Don Eitel, and Rick Shiomi) and published by Temple University Press in 2011.

+The Korean Drama Addict's Guide to Losing Your Virginity was featured in Milestones in Asian American Theatre by Josephine Lee (Routledge, 2022).

 Writing

-Her writing has appeared in the Paj Ntaub Voice Hmong literary journal, The Saint Paul Almanac (Arcata Press), Cheers to Muses: Contemporary Works by Asian American Women (Asian American Women Association), To Sing Along the Way: Minnesota Women Poets From Pre-Territorial Days to the Present (New Rivers Press), Fiction on a Stick (Milkweed Editions) Unarmed, the Bamboo Among the Oaks anthology (Borealis Press), Water~Stone Literary Review (Hamline University), Sounds In This House: An Anthology from the National Book Foundation Writing Camp (National Book Foundation", and Hmong Movement.
+Her writing has appeared in the Paj Ntaub Voice Hmong literary journal, What We Hunger for: Refugee and Immigrant Stories About Food and Family, The Saint Paul Almanac (Arcata Press), Cheers to Muses: Contemporary Works by Asian American Women (Asian American Women Association), To Sing Along the Way: Minnesota Women Poets From Pre-Territorial Days to the Present (New Rivers Press), Fiction on a Stick (Milkweed Editions) Unarmed, the Bamboo Among the Oaks anthology (Borealis Press), Water~Stone Literary Review (Hamline University), Sounds In This House: An Anthology from the National Book Foundation Writing Camp (National Book Foundation", and Hmong Movement.

+In 2012, her children's book, The Imaginary Day (illustrated by Anne Sawyer) was published by The Minnesota Humanities as part of The Absent Narratives Initiative.

+She has written several op-ed pieces for Sahan Journal on the murders of Hmong womenand the impact of the COVID-19 Pandemic on the Hmong community in Minnesota.

 Text by Lee-Yang accompanies light box-mounted photography by Pao Houa Her at Hmongtown Marketplace, Saint Paul, Minnesota.